ulfschneider/ulfschneider.github.io/_posts/blog/2016-01-31-pocket-git-guide.md

 **Contents**

 * Reasons to use Git
-* Working with Git
 * Tell Git who you are
 * Create new local repository
 * Clone existing repository to local
 * Status of your Git repository
 * Stage contents
 * Commit contents
 * Branch
 * Merge
+{:.toc}

 Reasons to use Git
 ---